stormpath/stormpath.github.io/console/product-guide/latest/_sources/getting-started.txt

     <img src="https://docs.stormpath.com/rest/product-guide/latest/_images/default_resources.png" alt="Default Stormpath Resources">
   </p>

-Now that we know what exists already, you can familiarize yourself with how the Stormpath Admin Console works by creating a few additional resources yourself.
+Now that you know what exists already, you can familiarize yourself with how the Stormpath Admin Console works by creating a few additional resources yourself.

 Create An Application
 =====================